Archie Bunker's Place

 Archie Bunker's Place is an American television sitcom produced as a continuation of All in the Family.
-It aired on CBS from September 23, 1979, to April 4, 1983.
-While not as popular as its predecessor, the show maintained a large enough audience to last for four seasons.
-It performed so well during its first season that it displaced Mork & Mindy from its Sunday night time slot (a year earlier, during its first season, Mork & Mindy had been the No. 3 show on television).
+It aired on CBS from September 23, 1979 to April 4, 1983.
+After the final first-run telecast on CBS in April 1983, the series went into reruns on Wednesdays from June 29 through September 21, 1983.
+While not as popular as its predecessor, the show maintained a large enough audience to last four seasons.
+It performed so well during its first season that it displaced Mork & Mindy from its Sunday night time slot; a year earlier, during its first season, Mork & Mindy had been the No. 3 show on television.

 Background

-Although the Bunker home continued to be featured, the scenes were primarily set in the title's neighborhood tavern in Astoria, Queens, which Archie Bunker (Carroll O'Connor) purchased in the series' eighth-season premiere of All in the Family.
+Although the Bunker home, long familiar to viewers, continues to be featured, the scenes are primarily set in the title's neighborhood tavern in Astoria, Queens, which Archie Bunker (Carroll O'Connor) purchased in the eighth-season premiere of All in the Family.
 During the first season as Archie Bunker's Place, Bunker takes on a Jewish partner, Murray Klein (Martin Balsam), when co-owner Harry Snowden decides to sell his share of the business.
-Early in the first season, to increase business, Archie and Murray build a restaurant onto the bar; the additions include a separate seating area for the restaurant and a well-equipped kitchen with a service window.
-The regular patrons include Barney Hefner, Hank Pivnik, and Edgar Van Ranseleer.
+Early in the first season, to increase business, Archie and Murray build a restaurant onto the bar: the additions include a separate seating area for the restaurant and a well-equipped kitchen with a service window.
+Regular patrons include Barney Hefner, Hank Pivnik, and Edgar Van Ranseleer.

-Archie Bunker's Place was the sounding board for Archie's views, support from his friends, and Murray's counterpoints.
-Later in the series, after Murray remarries and leaves for San Francisco, Archie finds a new business partner, Gary Rabinowitz (Barry Gordon), whose views were liberal, in contrast to Archie's political conservatism.
+Archie Bunker's Place is the sounding board for Archie's views, support from his friends, and Murray's counterpoints.
+Later in the series, after Murray remarries and leaves for San Francisco, Archie has one of his attorneys, Gary Rabinowitz (Barry Gordon), take on the role of business manager.
+Gary's views are liberal, in contrast to Archie's conservatism.